 If you’re unsure, ask your dentist to clarify what is included and what you will have to pay extra for.
 Only then will you be able to see whether you’ve found cheap teeth implants or a dentist with hidden fees.

 Look beyond the procedure

-If you live in a large town or city, try traveling to the outskirts or a nearby suburban area to check if any dentists there offer more affordable implants.
+If you live in a large town or city, try traveling to the outskirts or to a nearby suburban area to check if any dentists there offer more affordable dental implants.
 The inconvenience of driving a little further may well be worth it if you save yourself hundreds or thousands of dollars.

-You may find that dentists who have recently opened a practice in your area are offering low-cost implants in order to attract new patients.
+You may find that dentists who have recently opened a practice in your area are offering low-cost dental implants in order to attract new patients.
 Similarly, a dentist who has just started offering implants may have lower prices.
 Of course, you should still check they are properly qualified and ask to see examples of their work.

-Do remember that you’ll have to make several visits over the course of your treatment, as well as visiting for checkups afterwards.
+Do remember that you’ll have to make several visits over the course of your treatment, as well as visiting for checkups afterward.
 Consider factors like travel costs and time off work when deciding where to get your treatment.